El Paso, TX

 Over the years one of the entrées I have enjoyed very much at Singapore Café has been Veggie Ginger Tofu, although I would not rate it the same as many of the ginger dishes served in the Seattle area and other cities.
 The one here includes tofu, ginger, mushrooms, peanuts, and snow peas as the primary ingredients, set on a bed of lettuce that I only consume if the rest of the plate is not sufficiently filling.
 I find the dish to be “sickly sweet” and off balance in flavor, but still the vegetables and tofu are of good quality and this is something I do not mind ordering.
 The dish is much better balanced when it has fish sauce, which does not come in the vegetarian version, but can be requested.

 Yu Sang Broccoli is generally good in its vegetarian version, but can also be ordered with meat.
-Becky describes this as a “Chinese ex-patriot” dish, and it probably came from the large Chinese population in Thailand that mixed their own recipes with the local ingredients.
-To me this is one of the few dishes at Singapore Café that does not taste too sweet or “Americanized;” rather it has a good balance of flavors.
-It is surprisingly spicy, though, considering the lack of spice found in many of the other dishes.
+Becky describes this as a “Chinese ex-patriot” dish.
+To me this is one of the dishes at Singapore Café that most fits the description of not tasting too sweet or “Americanized;” rather it has a good balance of flavors.
+It is one of the spicier dishes I have tried here.

 Several soups are served as entrées, but many of them are not as satisfying to me as at other Thai restaurants.
 The Tom Kha Gai (with coconut), however, has frequently been better than at many other places.

 Tom Yum is a spicy soup with pineapple and tomato, flavored with lemongrass.
 This is similar to Vietnamese style sweet and sour soup (canh chua), but is rather different from the versions of tom yum I have found at other Thai restaurants.
 I liked the chicken version better than the one with shrimp, even though the opposite is true with some other dishes.